 That’s a pretty big number if you ask me!
 That just makes me want to join in by making this coconut curry and relish it!

-If you liked this curry dipping sauce, check out these other easy sauce recipes:
+Check out these other easy sauce recipes:

 CONNECT WITH SAVORY EXPERIMENTS!